matrix-org/matrix-spec-proposals/proposals/4108-oidc-qr-login.md

 Additionally the new device needs to either have an existing (i.e. static) OIDC client registered with the OIDC Provider already, or the OIDC Provider must support and allow dynamic client registration as described in [MSC2966](https://github.com/matrix-org/matrix-spec-proposals/pull/2966).

+The feature is also only available where a user has cross-signing set up and the existing device to be used has the Master Signing Key, Self Signing Key and User Signing Key stored locally so that they can be shared with the new device.

 ## Potential issues